Kent State Golden Flashes football: Early history (1920–1970)

 The first attempt to establish a football team was in 1914, one year after the first classes were held on campus and four years after the school was founded in 1910.
 The team played two practice games against local high schools, but was discontinued by the athletic board and faculty to focus on basketball season.
 While there was hope the team would return for the 1915 season, no team was established until 1920.
 The team played their first game October 30, 1920, against Ashland College, a 6–0 loss under coach Paul Chandler.
 The first Kent State home football game was held November 6, a 7–0 loss to sister school Bowling Green.
 The final game of the season was a home game scheduled against St. Ignatius College of Cleveland, but the game was not played and counted as a forfeit win for Kent.
 The team would not record their first true victory until November 14, 1925, a 7–6 win over West Liberty State College.
 Outside the forfeited win in 1920, Kent State would fail to score in their first 14 games, posting a record of 0–13–1 before finally putting points on the board in a 7–6 loss to West Liberty in 1923.
 During that streak, Kent State would suffer the worst loss in school history, a 118–0 loss to Baldwin–Wallace College, also in 1923.
 Following the 7–6 loss to West Liberty, a new shutout streak began which lasted 8 games, in which the Flashes, then known as the "Silver Foxes" went 0–6–2.
 The streak began with the second most lopsided loss in school history, an 82–0 loss to Slippery Rock.
 The streak finally ended with a 6–6 tie with the Indiana Normal School in 1925, the game which preceded Kent State's first true victory.
 Kent State posted their first winning season in 1928, going 4–2–2.

 Kent State joined the Ohio Athletic Conference beginning in the 1931 season, playing in the OAC through the 1950 season except for the 1943–1945 seasons, which were canceled due to American involvement in World War II.
-Under coach G. Donald Starn, who coached Kent State from 1935–1942, the Flashes would begin to taste success, posting winning seasons in 1938 (6–2), 1940 (8–1), and 1942 (5–3).
+Under coach Donald Starn, who coached Kent State from 1935 to 1942, the Flashes began to taste success, posting winning seasons in 1938 (6–2), 1940 (8–1), and 1942 (5–3).
 During their time in the OAC, the Flashes never won a conference title, but did finish second in 1940 with a 4–0 conference record.
 The team finished third in both 1948 and 1949, going 3–0 and 2–0 respectively in conference play.